ipeterov/strict_types/README.md

 This is `strict_types` lib (which consists mostly of one decorator) I created for python that implements strict typing using type-hints.
 It works only with python 3.5 for now, though I think it's pssible to make it work with any version of python using function annotations syntax.

 ## Installation
+It doesn't work for now, I'll fix this in 1-2 days.
+Now you can just copy the code from strict_types.py to your program.
+I'm sorry for the inconvinience.

 You can try installing it via pip (that doesn't work for my ubuntu machine)
 ```
 pip3 install git+git://github.com/ipeterov/strict_types@maste